The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Comments on the relation between N=1 hard and multiple soft scattering

 \section{Comments on the relation between \texorpdfstring{$N=1$}{N=1} hard and multiple soft scattering}

-Our numerical study of the $N=1$ opacity expansion in section ~\ref{sec3.4} was based on a medium parameterized by Yukawa-type scattering centers \eqref{Ceq1}.
-We refer to it as $N=1$ \emph{hard} since these scattering centers display power-law tails that one expects to arise in scatterings with sufficiently high (\emph{hard}) momentum transfer.
+Our numerical study of the $N=1$ opacity expansion in section ~\ref{sec3.5} was based on a medium parameterised by Yukawa-type scattering centres \eqref{eq3.20}.
+We refer to it as $N=1$ \emph{hard} since these scattering centres display power-law tails that one expects to arise in scatterings with sufficiently high (\emph{hard}) momentum transfer.
 In a multiple scattering picture, this accounts for Moli\`ere-type~\cite{Moliere:1948zz,ParticleDataGroup:2020ssz} rare large-angle scattering.
 For such a Yukawa potential, the dipole cross section \eqref{eq2.4} takes the form

 where $K_1$ denotes a modified Bessel function and $\gamma_E = 0.577 ....$ is Euler's constant.
-Here, the logarithmic correction $\log\left[ \frac{4}{\mu_Dr}\right]$ prevents us from relating the prefactor of ${\bf r}^2$ to the quenching parameter used in the saddle point approximation \eqref{eq5.1}.
-The problem is that \eqref{eq5.1} assumes the existence of the second moment $\int \tfrac{d{\bf q}^2}{(2\pi)^2} \vert a({\bf q})\vert^2\, {\bf q}^2$ whereas this moment is logarithmically UV divergent for a Yukawa-type potential.
-The term $\log \left[ \tfrac{4}{\mu_Dr}\right] $ is the tell-tale sign of this logarithmic divergence in configuration space.
-The saddle point approximation \eqref{eq5.1} amounts to cutting off the ${\bf q}^{-4}$ tail of $\vert a({\bf q})\vert^2$ at large ${\bf q}$ by regulating the $\log r$-dependence at small $r$.
+Here, the logarithmic correction $\log\left[ \frac{2}{\mu_Dr}\right]$ prevents us from relating the prefactor of ${\bf r}^2$ to the quenching parameter used in the saddle point approximation \eqref{eq4.3}.
+The problem is that \eqref{eq4.3} assumes the existence of the second moment $\int \tfrac{d{\bf q}^2}{(2\pi)^2} \vert a({\bf q})\vert^2\, {\bf q}^2$ whereas this moment is logarithmically UV divergent for a Yukawa-type potential.
+The term $\log \left[ \tfrac{2}{\mu_Dr}\right] $ is the tell-tale sign of this logarithmic divergence in configuration space.
+The saddle point approximation \eqref{eq4.3} amounts to cutting off the ${\bf q}^{-4}$ tail of $\vert a({\bf q})\vert^2$ at large ${\bf q}$ by regulating the $\log r$-dependence at small $r$.

-In contrast, by construction, a Gaussian ansatz for $\vert a({\bf q})\vert^2$ is free of UV problems and it is consistent with the dipole approximation \eqref{eq5.1} since
+In contrast, by construction, a Gaussian ansatz for $\vert a({\bf q})\vert^2$ is free of UV problems and it is consistent with the dipole approximation \eqref{eq4.3} since